picrap/VersionStitcher/README.md

 # VersionStitcher
 Injects repository (git only for now) information (such as changeset, branch...) in assembly after it is compiled.
+It also falls back to environment variable if repository value is not found (or simply does not exist).
 Available as a [NuGet package](https://www.nuget.org/packages/VersionStitcher/).
 Current build status: [![Build status](https://ci.appveyor.com/api/projects/status/eblfjohu6qsa6cee/branch/master?svg=true)](https://ci.appveyor.com/project/picrap/versionstitcher/branch/master)